DataBiosphere/tanagra/docs/INDEXING.md

 Do a dry run first for validation.
 This provides a sanity check that the indexing jobs inputs, especially the SQL query inputs, are valid.
 This step is not required, but highly recommended to help catch errors/bugs sooner and without running a bunch of computation first.
 Dry run includes validating that the attribute data types specified match those returned by running the SQL query.
-The second argument is the name of an indexer config file.
 ```
 tanagra index underlay --indexer-config=cmssynpuf_verily --dry-run
 ```